gi-ev/LNI-proceedings/README.md

 During the process, following files are generated:

-- `proceedings.pdf`.
+* `proceedings.pdf`
-  - It is not recommended to version this file during the process of proceedings generation, because it gets very large.
+  * It is not recommended to version this file during the process of proceedings generation, because it gets very large.
-  - The page size of this file is already the final page size of both the printed and the electronic proceedings.
+  * The page size of this file is already the final page size of both the printed and the electronic proceedings.
     Delivering this format is agreed with the publisher.
-- `proceedings.bib` - BibTeX bibliography of the proceedings.
+* `proceedings.bib` - BibTeX bibliography of the proceedings.
-- `proceedings.csv` - CSV containing some information on the proceedings.
+* `proceedings.csv` - CSV containing some information on the proceedings.
-- `papers.txt` - list of paper id and starting page.
+* `papers.txt` - list of paper id and starting page.

 #### Directory scheme